 Fast forward two years, and original line had become more intriguing.
 I was now a little stronger, a little smarter, and deployed some new projecting tactics.
 Well it wasn’t easy, but after approximately 30 days on this boulder I finally connected the first half to the second part I had done two years prior.

 This marked my most difficult and time consuming ascent to date!
-Putting a difficulty grade for this is not an easy task.
-Comparing it with other problems I’ve finished in the area, and elsewhere I can roughly estimate it to be V12/13.
+Putting a difficulty grade for this is not an easy task, so leaving it with a vague grade of V-Hard seems most appropriate.
 The new full vision starts on the right hand side of a severely overhanging rock.
 Latched onto an undercling to start, and traversing left with upward trend.
 Making big moves on a variety of small features.
 Eventually meeting up with the pockets on, She’s Definitely a Biter.”
 The climb is ~7m tall, and consists of about 30 moves.

 The name of this new test piece is, "Autumn's Lament."
 I gave it this name because of how I was feeling at the time.
 I managed to send the project literally an hour before the snow started to fall, and mark the end of a long climbing season.
 But we'll get more into that later.